MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Preliminaries

 \subsection{Hyperband Framework}

-To address this challenge, Hyperband (HB)~\cite{li2018hyperband} accelerates evaluations by halting poorly performing configurations early.
-The HB framework consists of three key components: a fidelity partitioning strategy, and nested outer and inner loops responsible for scheduling multi-fidelity evaluations.
+Hyperband (HB)~\cite{li2018hyperband} is a classic MFO framework that halts poorly performing configurations early.
+It consists of three key components: a fidelity partitioning strategy, and nested outer and inner loops responsible for scheduling multi-fidelity evaluations.

 \textbf{Fidelity partition} determines how to allocate $r(r\leq R)$ units of resources to evaluate a configuration when the maximum resource is $R$.
-As existing methods are particularly applied in automated machine learning (AutoML) and neural architecture search (NAS), the typical approaches involve either training for fewer epochs~\cite{jiang2024efficient,li2022hyper,falkner2018bohb} or using a subset of the dataset~\cite{li2021mfes, klein2017fast, li2022hyper}.
+As existing methods are particularly applied in AutoML, the typical approaches involve either training for fewer epochs~\cite{jiang2024efficient,li2022hyper,falkner2018bohb} or using a subset of the dataset~\cite{li2021mfes, klein2017fast, li2022hyper}.

 \textbf{Inner loop: successive halving (SH)}.
 Given a type of resource partition (e.g., number of epochs or dataset size), HB initially evaluates $n_1$ configurations with each using $r_1$ units of resources, ranking them by performance.
 HB then continues with only the top $\eta^{-1}$ configurations using $\eta$ times more resources (typically $\eta = 3$), i.e., $n_2 = n_1 \times \eta^{-1}$ and $r_2 = r_1 \times \eta$.
 This process repeats until the maximum training resource $R$ is reached, i.e., $r_i = R$.